Seattle Public Schools, 1862-2023: Grover Cleveland High School

 See Additional Media

-The roots of Cleveland High School can be traced back to early Georgetown High School that began in a Georgetown church building as an annex to Mueller School from September 1903 to June 1904 (see Georgetown).
-The following year the high school operated on the top floor of Mueller School.
-The Class of 1905 was the only class to graduate from Georgetown High School.
+The roots of Cleveland High School can be traced to the early Georgetown High School, which began in a Georgetown church building as an annex to Mueller School from September 1903 to June 1904.
+The following year, the high school operated on the top floor of Mueller School.
+The class of 1905 was the only class to graduate from Georgetown High School.
 In fall 1905, the Georgetown School District gave high school students streetcar fare to attend West Seattle High School.
-After the City of Georgetown was annexed into Seattle in 1910, south end high school students went to Queen Anne, Broadway, and Franklin.
+After the City of Georgetown was annexed into Seattle in 1910, south-end high school students went to Queen Anne, Broadway, and Franklin.
 At the time, it was felt that the south end would not grow sufficiently to warrant building a new high school.
-South end residents, however, continued to ask for their own high school.
-In 1918, they petitioned the school board for a new high school for students finishing at Van Asselt, South Park, Concord, South Seattle, South Beacon Hill, and Georgetown.
-By 1923, the district was also considering a new intermediate school at the site of Georgetown or Maple, or at a new site.

-In 1925, the board voted to construct the new building on Maple Hill at the site of Maple School because the site could be enlarged.
-New property was purchased that same year and, in 1926, Maple and its annex were moved two blocks to the south.
-In accordance with their general policy to name schools after famous Americans, the name of the new school, along with the existing program, was changed to Grover Cleveland High School, in honor of the nation's 22nd and 24th President.
-Other names that were considered were South, Duwamish, Georgetown, and Woodrow Wilson.
-At the recommendation of Superintendent Thomas G. Cole, the board decided to plan a six-year intermediate-senior high school, the first in the city.
+In accordance with a general policy to name schools after famous Americans, the name of the new school, along with the existing program, was changed to Grover Cleveland High School, in honor of the nation’s 22nd and 24th President.
+At the recommendation of Superintendent Thomas G. Cole, the board decided to make Cleveland a six-year intermediate-senior high school, the first in the city.

 Cleveland maintained a separate junior and high school, each with a different organization but sharing the same principal and vice principal.
-The programs were Cleveland High School and Grover Cleveland Intermediate School from 1926-27 through 1927-28, and then the latter became Grover Cleveland Junior High School.
+The programs were Cleveland High School and Grover Cleveland Intermediate School from 1926-1927 through 1927-1928.
+The latter became Grover Cleveland Junior High School.

 An extensive history project involving Cleveland students was undertaken in 1949.
 The resulting publication, The Duwamish Diary, describes the development of schools in south Seattle.
 It refers to Cleveland as a symbol of progress because a high school had for so long been the dream of residents in this part of the city.